-PVWC's finished water was above New Jersey's Recommended Upper Limit (RUL).
-Possible sources of sodium include natural soil runoff, roadway salt runoff, upstream wastewater treatment plants, and a contribution coming from chemicals used in the water treatment process.
-For healthy individuals, the sodium intake from water is not important, because a much greater intake of sodium takes place from salt in the diet.
-However, sodium levels above the recommended upper limit may be a concern to individuals on a sodium restricted diet.
+5 PVWC's finished water was above New Jersey's Recommended Upper Limit (RUL).
+The sources of sodium include natural soil run off, roadway salt runoff, upstream waste water treatment plants and a contribution coming from chemicals used in the water treatment process.
+For healthy individuals, sodium levels are of less concern, however high sodium levels may be a concern with individuals on a sodium restricted diet.